 As the title says, “Hello and Welcome!”

-As the first post on my blog, I just want to share a little more information about myself (beyond what is on the “about” page) and what it is that I am doing here and what I am trying to accomplish.
+I just want to share a little more information about who I am (beyond what is on the “about” page) and what it is that I am doing and what I am trying to accomplish.

 My name is Cranford Blackmon.
 I was born in the deep south but have lived all over the country and in other countries as well (thanks to Uncle Sam – yes, I’m a veteran).
 That has given me the opportunity to learn about people who are “different” from me and the cultures they come from.
 It has also shown me that, regardless of our appearances and customs, we are all quite similar in so many ways.
 But, even though I have vastly broadened my views of the world and its people, I am still ingrained with some southern ways.
 For instance, I still say “sir” and “ma’am” when I’m talking to people who are older than me.
 I still open doors for women (even if they are Crossfit women who are clearly stronger than me!).
 So don’t be offended if I open a door for you; its not because I think you are weak, its because I have a great respect for women and its one of the ways I can try to show you my respect.